cyoq/HashMap/README.md

 hmap.remove(key);
 ```

-Function `showTableFilling()` shows how buckets of hashmap are filled.
+Function `showTableFilling()` shows how buckets of hash map are filled.